 • The nape of the neck

-If and when you find anything that you think is lice related, we ask that you attach it to a piece of clear tape and drop it in a baggie.
-Contact The Lice Boutique™ for an appointment and bring in the baggie and head in question for a trained professional to check for lice!
+If and when you find anything that you think is lice related, we ask that you attach it to a piece of clear tape or wrap it in a tissue and save it in a baggie.
+Contact The Lice Boutique™ for an appointment and save it in the baggie until the Lice Boutique arrives for your professional head lice check!

-If you are certain you have a case of head lice and you come to The Lice Boutique™ for our guaranteed treatment, we will invite the rest of the household to come in for a free head check.
+If you are certain you have a case of head lice and are visited by The Lice Boutique™ for our guaranteed treatment, the other household members are welcome to be checked as well….for free and in the next three days.
 We want to be sure we do not send our newly treated lice-free client back into an environment where they might unwittingly be re-exposed to lice!